P-ict0/pdf-tools-app/README.md

 # 📦 Installation

 In the [**releases**](https://github.com/P-ict0/pdf-tools-app/releases) tab, you will find the executable for the app.
 Then you can run them directly.

+You can also clone the repository and run the app locally.

 # 💻 Development